Brahmaji

-Brahmaji (born 25 April 1965) is an Indian who works in Telugu cinema.
+Brahmaji (born 25 April 1965) is an Indian actor who works in Telugu cinema.
 He is a regular actor in director Krishna Vamsi's films.
 Brahmaji appeared in an important role in Krishna Vamsi's debut film as a director, Gulabi.

 He appeared in Krishna Vamsi's second film Ninne Pelladata.
 Krishna Vamsi made him a lead in Sindhooram.
 Later Brahmaji continued as a character artist.
 He appeared in lead roles in films such as Samakka Sarakka, Inspector, Kaki, Idea, Andariki Vandanalu, Adhyakshaa, Dhoom Dham, Abbo Vaada, Kumbakonam, and N.H-5.
 He received 'Santosham Allu Ramalingaiah Smarakam Award' at 16th Santosham Film Awards in 2018 for his comic roles in various Telugu films.

 Early life

 During Brahmaji's college days, he was a big fan of superstar Krishna.
-Brahmaji's father used to work as a Tahsildar in Nellore, when J. V. Somayajulu a renowned stage actor, who was also a Deputy Collector, acted in the Telugu classic movie Sankarabharanam.
+Brahmaji's father used to work as a Tahsildar in Nellore, when J. V. Somayajulu a renowned stage actor, who was also a Deputy Collector, acted in the Telugu classic film Sankarabharanam (1980).